 Purchase Requisitions/Orders and Payment Authorizations

 - Purchase Requisitions/Orders must be used for all tangible items received.
-The appropriate Executive Leadership Team member or Director/Dean must provide prior approval for all purchases.
+The appropriate Executive Leadership Team member or Director/Dean must provide approval for all purchases.

-- Non-tangible items (e.g. memberships, dues, subscriptions, services) purchases must be authorized using the payment authorization process.
-The appropriate Executive Leadership Team member or Director/Dean must provide prior approval for all payment authorizations.
+- Non-tangible item (e.g. memberships, dues, subscriptions, services) purchases must be authorized using the payment authorization process.
+The appropriate Executive Leadership Team member or Director/Dean must provide approval for all payment authorizations.
 Ongoing approved invoices/payment authorizations with the same vendor must be arranged with the Business Office prior to making the first purchase.

 - Employees with appropriate approval may purchase items under $50.
 The employee will be reimbursed upon receipt of the appropriate documentation and detailed receipts.

 - Employees may request a cash advance up to $50 for an approved purchase.
 The employee must sign for the advance and return all detailed receipts and change to the Business Office within five (5) business days of the purchase.

 Nicolet Credit Card Usage

 - College credit cards will be issued to College staff as deemed necessary by the President.
 Credit cards will be issued in the names of both the College and the employee or department.
 Distribution and use of all credit cards shall be reviewed on an annual basis by the Vice President for Finance and Administration or at such other times as deemed appropriate for administrative reasons (e.g., when a staff member leaves the College).

 - All expenditures involving the use of College credit cards are the responsibility of the individual authorized to use the credit card.
 College credit cards may only be used for authorized business-related expenditures; therefore, personal expenses must not be charged on College credit cards.
 All credit card purchases/charges will be reviewed monthly by the Vice President for Finance and Administration for appropriateness and adherence to policy.